Most Americans say social media is bad news for the news

 That's according to a new report released by Gallup and the Knight Foundation.
 19,000 Americans responded to questions on trust in the media.
 Summarising 10 of the poll's key findings in a blog post, the Knight foundation wrote, "Americans believe that the media have an important role to play in our democracy -- yet they don't see that role being fulfilled."

-Americans were largely positive about changes technology has brought to the news, with most respondents approving of videos shot by ordinary people and then shared on the news, aggregators that gather news from multiple sources, cable news and the internet in general.
+Americans were largely positive about changes technology has brought to the news.
+Most respondents approved of videos shot by ordinary people and then shared on multiple news outlets, including: Aggregators that gather news from multiple sources, cable news and the internet in general.

 But 54 percent of respondents said that social media has had a negative effect on the news environment.
 53 percent also said they were unhappy with political leaders using social media to communicate.
 Democrats were slightly more critical of politicians communicating through social media, which is perhaps unsurprising considering President Donald Trump's prolific use of Twitter.